-The Frank McCusker Award for Outstanding Attitude and Achievement is a highly coveted national award that is open to all young people who have gone above and beyond to support their peers while showing dedication and commitment to Snow-Camp’s programmes.
-Programmes Managers nominate one young person from their region with our Programme Director choosing the overall winner.
+The Frank McCusker Award for Outstanding Attitude and Achievement is a highly coveted national award that is open to all young people who have gone above and beyond to support their peers while showing dedication and commitment to Snow Camp’s courses.
+Programme Managers nominate one young person from their region with our Programme Director choosing the overall winner.

-Since completing our year-long programme journey, Kym has joined our staff team as an apprentice in Scotland where she is supporting our Programme Manager, gaining work experience at Bearsden Ski and Snowboard Centre and working towards and SVQ in Sports Coaching.
-Read her monthly blog here!
+Since completing our courses, Kym has joined our staff team as an apprentice in Scotland where she is supporting our Programme Manager, gaining work experience at Bearsden Ski and Snowboard Centre and working towards and SVQ in Sports Coaching.

-Snow-Camp Scotland Programme Manager, Laura McIntyre said: ”I’m so proud of everything Kym has achieved on her Snow-Camp journey so far.
+Scotland Programme Manager, Laura McIntyre said: ”I’m so proud of everything Kym has achieved on her Snow Camp journey so far.
 She has gone from being shy and unsure of herself to confident, determined and an inspiration to those around her!”

 Kym is an incredible young woman and she has a very exciting future ahead of her.
 We know that both Pat and Frank would agree with us in saying she is very deserving of the two accolades.
 We could not be prouder of all Kym’s achievements so far and we look forward to seeing her grow and develop through her apprenticeship with us.